maximshumilo/fakely-live/README.md

-# Deep Fake Live
+# Fakely Live

 A real-time face swapping application that allows users to replace faces in video streams with selected face masks using deep learning technology.

 ## Project Overview

-Deep Fake Live is a web-based application that enables real-time face swapping in video streams.
+Fakely Live is a web-based application that enables real-time face swapping in video streams.
 The system uses deep learning models to detect faces in video frames and replace them with selected face masks.
 The application provides a user-friendly interface for selecting face masks and recording videos with the face swapping effect applied.

 ### Key Features